dfm/rtds-action/README.md

 2. Next, go to the admin page for your project on ReadTheDocs, click on `Integrations` (the URL is something like `https://readthedocs.org/dashboard/YOUR_PROJECT_NAME/integrations/`).
-3. Remove existing integrations.
-4. Click `Add integration` and select `Generic API incoming webhook`.
+3. Click `Add integration` and select `Generic API incoming webhook`.
-5. Take note of the webhook `URL` and `token` on this page for use later.
+4. Take note of the webhook `URL` and `token` on this page for use later.

 ### 2. Set up GitHub Actions workflow